2016 race devolves into ugly fight over treatment of women

 "There's no way Trump can do anything positive to earn back women," Caputo said.
 "The only way he can stave off the bleeding is to drag them into parity."

-Trump confidante and informal adviser Roger Stone has long been encouraging Trump to make Bill Clinton's alleged assaults and the way his wife treated those woman a centerpiece of the campaign.
-Steve Bannon, the Trump campaign's chief executive, ran Breitbart News, a right-wing website that eagerly promotes an endless string of conspiracy theories about the Clintons.
+Trump confidante and informal adviser Roger Stone has long encouraged Trump to make Bill Clinton's alleged assaults and the way his wife treated his accusers a centerpiece of the campaign.
+Steve Bannon, the campaign's chief executive, ran Breitbart News, a right-wing website that eagerly promotes conspiracy theories about the Clintons.

-Hillary Clinton, who is on pace to become America's first female president is her lead holds, has tried to stay above the fray in recent days.
-She is yet to respond directly to Trump's decision to resurrect accusations about her husband.
+Hillary Clinton, who is on pace to become America's first female president if her lead holds, has tried to stay above the fray.
+She has yet to respond directly to Trump's decision to resurrect accusations about her husband.

-And during a pair of rallies Wednesday in Colorado and Nevada, Clinton appeared to be looking toward how to heal the country's deep divisions if she's elected president, pledging she would be a champion both for her supporters and those who don't vote for her.

-"I know how important it is that we stay focused on the concerns that people have, not on the demagoguery and distraction," she said.

 -